-Additionally, when factory farm waste decomposes, it releases airborne particulate matter along with the harmful gases.
+Additionally, when factory farm waste decomposes, it releases airborne particulate matter along with harmful gases.
 These particulates can include dry manure, feathers, bits of feed, and animal dander.
 They can travel through the air for miles and turn the sky hazy near the factory farm.
-The antibiotics that livestock are given to protect them while living in a high stress, filthy environment are also potent airborne matter.
+The antibiotics that livestock are given to protect them while living in a high-stress, filthy environment are also potent airborne matter.

 In one experiment, researchers from Texas Tech placed air samplers 10 to 30 yards both upwind and downwind from beef and dairy feedlots throughout the fall and winter months.
 A stunning 100 percent of the samples tested positive for Monenisin, an antibiotic that is commonly used in human medicine.
-While this antibiotic is not thought to contribute to a surge antibiotic resistant bacteria; tetracycline antibiotics, that do contribute to bacteria resistance, were found in 60 percent of the downwind samples and 30 percent of the upwind.
+While this antibiotic is not thought to contribute to a surge of antibiotic-resistant bacteria; tetracycline antibiotics, which do contribute to bacteria resistance, were found in 60 percent of the downwind samples and 30 percent of the upwind.
 Tetracycline antibiotics are used to treat pink eye and urinary tract infections, both of which are becoming more difficult to treat as bacteria develop resistance.

 2. Animal Agriculture Releases Almost One-Fifth Of The World’s Greenhouse Gas Emissions